pcshowme/Grounding/Personal-Context.md

 | Microsoft Orca 2 | 11/26/2023 |
 | AI realm change! | 11/25/2023 |
 | Thanksgiving & MS AI-900 | 11/22/2023 |

+---

+## Beliefs and Values

+### Personal Reflections

+These are the beliefs I have held ever since I was young.
+I always wondered why people had to polarize and politicize so much.
+Even then, I tried to do my part through the Milwaukee Rescue Missions, doing inner-city park concerts with my band "Torn Veil," fostering racial and denominational healing.

+After Deb and I got married, I gave up music and sold everything for a few years.
+When God brought it back into my life, my first worship experience was playing bass at an all-black church with no other white people (or other musicians).
+It was just me, my bass, and a congregation of about 200 people.